 Ask if the patient has any questions about this part before moving on.
 Some important advice or answers to the questions they may ask include:

-- Common side effects include tachycardia, headaches and tremor.
+- Common side effects include tachycardia, headache and tremor.
 The blue (reliever) inhaler is used as and when you need it.
 The brown (preventer) inhaler is used twice every day (morning and night), regardless of whether you experience any symptoms or not.

 - If you run out of medication or it appears to not be working, make sure you come back to get a new prescription.